|Do you believe agave nectar is a healthy sugar alternative?|

-These blue agave plants, however, had been selectively bred over the centuries to produce large plants with higher inulin yields because those types of plants were best for tequila production, so the agave syrup that resulted was super high in fructose.
+These blue agave plants, however, had been selectively bred over the centuries to produce large plants with higher inulin yields because those types of plants were best for tequila production.
+The agave syrup that resulted was super high in fructose.

 How Nekutili Manufacturers Agave Nectar

-This nectar is then put into an evaporator to condense it.
+The nectar that's collected is put into an evaporator to condense it.
 If the product is going to be marketed to the raw community, the temperature is controlled to stay below 115 degrees.
 At lower temperatures, the process takes longer than if the company just applies heat to sell it to those looking for a natural agave nectar, rather than a raw one.

 For raw nectar, enzymes must be applied to break down the carbohydrates into simple sugars.
+Otherwise, heat can do the trick.
 The agave is then filtered, to make the resulting syrup lighter in color and more appetizing.

 The End Result